Jibz Cameron

 Jibz Cameron (born 1975) is an American queer performance artist, visual artist, recording artist, and video artist most known for her work produced under the persona Dynasty Handbag, an alter ego created in 2001.
 Her performance art has been called "outrageously smart, grotesque and innovative" by The New Yorker and referred to as "[...] one of the most insanely funny, tone-perfect pieces of performance art I have seen in years" by Jennifer Dunning in The New York Times.

 Early life and education

 Jibralia "Jibz" Cameron was born in 1975 in Annapolis in northern California.
 As a child she attended Wavy Gravy's Summer Camp, Camp Winnarainbow, a performing arts camp which leaned more towards an activist message.

 Despite not graduating high school, Cameron applied to the San Francisco Art Institute after some friends encouraged her, and was accepted after she submitted some Edward Gorey-style comics she drew.
 The art institute introduced Cameron to performance art and other opportunities.
-Cameron later did an internship with The Wooster Group for a bit.
+Cameron later did an internship with The Wooster Group.
 She has taught at universities as a visiting professor at California Institute of the Arts and an adjunct professor at Tisch School of the Arts at NYU.